amrvac/amrvac/doc/discretization.md

 dimensional and source splitting parameters.

-There are many options to evaluate **w_R=[I+dt*R] w**, it is determined by the value of the **time_integrator** parameter with the following examples:
+There are many options to evaluate **w_R=[I+dt*R] w**, it is determined by the value of the **time_stepper** (and the **time_integrator**) parameter with the following examples:

     w_R = w + dt*R(w)                 'onestep'

     w_1 = w + dt/2*R1(w)               'twostep'  (predictor step)
     w_R = w + dt  *R(w_1)                        (corrector step)

-    w_1 = w + dt/2*R(w)	              'fourstep' (classical RK4)
+    w_1 = w + dt/2*R(w)	              'fourstep' (classical RK4 when `time_integrator='rk4'`)
     w_2 = w + dt/2*R(w_1)
     w_3 = w + dt  *R(w_2)
     w_4 = w + dt/6*R(w_3)
     w   = w + dt/6*[R(w_1)+2*R(w_2)+2*R(w_3)+R(w_4)]

-The time integrator RK4 is fourth order accurate.
-Not all schemes can be combined with all options, infact the TVD scheme should use **time_integrator='onestep'**, while the other temporally second order methods TVDLF, TVD-MUSCL, HLL, HLLC can use **time_integrator='twostep'** or **time_integrator='twostep_trapezoidal'**.
+The time stepper and integrator RK4 is fourth order accurate.
+Not all schemes can be combined with all options, infact the TVD scheme should use **time_integrator='onestep'**.
+Most methods like TVDLF, TVD-MUSCL, HLL, HLLC can use **time_stepper='twostep'** or **time_stepper='threestep'** or even 'fourstep' or 'fivestep'.
-For consistency, the accuracy of time integrator should have the same order as slope limiter's accuracy.
-3rd order accurate time integrators are 'threestep' and 'ssprk43'.
+For consistency, the accuracy of the time integrator should have the same order as the slope limiter's accuracy.
+3rd order accurate time integrators are found within the 'threestep' options, with its default 'ssprk3' as **time_integrator**.
-4th order accurate time integrators include 'rk4', 'ssprk54', 'fourstep', and 'jameson'.
+4th order accurate time steppers/integrators include 'fourstep' with 'rk4', or 'fivestep' with its default 'ssprk5'.
+Various SSPRK schemes are found under the 'twostep', 'threestep', 'fourstep' and 'fivestep' time_steppers.

 Since in the twostep method the **R1** spatial discretization in the first _predictor_ step can be different from **R** of the second _corrector_ step,